majorbriggs/python_training/training_docs/requests.rst

 However in this excercise we will simulate an attack on a website that grants session ids as random numbers from a very limited pool.

-In PHP session id is stored read from a cookie value PHPSESSID.
+In PHP session id is stored read from a cookie value ``PHPSESSID``.

 To send a cookie with :py:mod:`requests`, use cookies parameter: